Seasonal Campaigns in Hours With AI Food Styling Playbooks

 - Basic promo redemptions tied to seasonal visuals

-McKinsey notes that teams that log and reuse AI learnings see compound productivity gains, not just one-off wins.
+McKinsey notes that teams using AI food styling playbooks who log and reuse AI learnings see compound productivity gains, not just one-off wins.
+The AI food styling playbooks results speak for themselves over time.

 Run a quick seasonal retro